ikkez/F3-Sugar/Pagination/README.md

 ## F3 Pagination

-create quick and easy Pagination for your F3 appication.
+create quick and easy Pagination for your F3 application.

 ***